Want to Save this Recipe?

 I am in love with this new recipe for whole wheat lemon raspberry muffins!
-It’s soooo good I think I want one with frosting on top for my birthday (which is not until May, but a girl can plan ahead)!
-The raspberries and lemon compliment each other so well, and it’s such a nice diversion from the usual muffin flavors.
+It’s so good I think I want one with frosting on top for my birthday (which is not until May, but a girl can plan ahead)!
+The raspberries and lemon complement each other so well, and it’s such a nice diversion from the usual muffin flavors.
+You will also love this Raspberry Bread!

 Lemon raspberry muffins with whole wheat flour and real food ingredients